What is the Maximum Leverage in Forex Trading?

 The more experienced you in trading the forex market the more you can push your buying power to fulfill your trading goals.

-Balancing the rewards and risks of using the high forex leverage is what’s ultimately going to swing your way.
+Balancing the rewards and risks is what’s ultimately going to swing your way.

-Unexperienced traders should start out small and work their way up the leverage ladder until they have gained sufficient knowledge.
+Unexperienced traders should start small and work their way up the ladder until they have gained sufficient knowledge.